eficode-academy/helm-katas/external-charts.md

         memory: "1000Mi"
 ```

-First we customize the container image tag to use, with the `mysql.image.tag` key.
-We know that our todo application uses mysql version `5.7`, so we choose the container image tag with the appropriate version.

-Next, by defining the `mysql.auth` values, we can have the chart automatically setup a database with the provided name, and create a user with the specified username and password.
+First, by defining the `mysql.auth` values, we can have the chart automatically setup a database with the provided name, and create a user with the specified username and password.

 Finally we set some resource requests and limits.